Domain-driven design for AI agents: a beginner-friendly guide

 Ubiquitous language

-This is the shared vocabulary that shows up everywhere: in meetings, documentation, prompts, and method names.
-No translation layers between "business speak" and "code speak."
+The shared vocabulary that shows up everywhere: meetings, documentation, prompts, method names.
+There is no translation layer between "business speak" and "code speak".

 If compliance says "policy check", your method is run_policy_check(), not process_data().
 If doctors say "admit patient", you write admit_patient(), not add_user().